orchid00/2018-08-06-ICTP/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
+    <strong>Materials:</strong>
-  Materials can be accessed before the workshop through the links provided in the Schedule.
+   can be accessed before the workshop through the links provided in the Schedule.
 </p>
 <p>If we can help making learning easier for
   you please